dariogimenez85/inclusion-challenge/README.md

 # API Status Dashboard
-This is a ReactJS (typescript) project created for the *Inclusion Challenge*.
+This is a ReactJS (typescript) project created for the *Inclusion Code Challenge*.

-If you want to check this out enter to te following link:
+If you want to check this out launch to the following link:

 https://dariogimenez.com/challenge/